Rajaikumar-iOSDev/MultiFileDownloadTask/README.md

 # MultiFileDownloadTask

 ###
-This is a demo for multi file download task.
-Many organisations ask for task like this during thier selection process.
+This is a demo for multi file download.
+Just to showcase how it is done.

 ![1](https://github.com/Rajaikumar-iOSDev/MultiFileDownloadTask/blob/main/MiulitiFileDownloadTask.gif)